Houses in northeast Austin neighborhood continue to be shot at

 AUSTIN, Texas — A familiar and dangerous issue for one northeast Austin neighborhood: After dealing with drive-by shootings for months earlier this year, residents say the problem is back.

-Ayres has lived on Tuffit Lane for 30 years now.
-KVUE News has caught up with him multiple times this year, after his neighbor's home was seemingly targeted in drive-by shootings.
+Ayres has lived on Tuffit Lane for 30 years.
+KVUE has caught up with him multiple times this year, after his neighbor's home was seemingly targeted in drive-by shootings.

 Now, he and his neighbor's homes were hit.

 "They're shooting at people, people are shooting at them.
 And we are scared.
-We're scared for our lives over here," said Ayres.
+We're scared for our lives over here," Ayres said.

-On June 8, APD made arrests in connection to previous drive-bys, saying a juvenile in a gang called "Yunginns Gonna Murder" was arrested.
+On June 8, the Austin Police Department made arrests in connection to previous drive-by shootings, saying a juvenile in a gang called "Yunginns Gonna Murder" was arrested.
 That person had apparently known that others were going to target his home but gave out the wrong address.

-This time around, Austin police confirmed shots were fired in this area just before noon Tuesday.
+This time around, police confirmed shots were fired in the area just before noon Tuesday.
 But investigators have not said if these cases are connected or if the same group is responsible.

 Ayres believes there's no way it couldn't be.

 "I have no idea what to do.
 I know the police are doing the best they can.
-They kicked in the door today and they went in the house, but they weren't in there," said Ayres.
+They kicked in the door today and they went in the house, but they weren't in there," Ayres said.